Bioproton/MedicalPhysicsScripts/NOVO/PG_FN_detection/Python_code/README.txt

   Also works well with merged .txt-files of the same format created by mgdraw_output_merger_v2.py

 mgdraw_output_merger_v2.py:
-  Merged .txt FLUKA output-files with from individual spawns into one MERGED.txt-file for easier handling
+  Merged .txt FLUKA output-files with from individual spawns into one MERGED.txt-file for easier handling of one file instead of many
+  This script will work for pretty much all kinds of FLUKA .txt files where output is given in list form

+mgdraw_txt_to_csv.py
+  Script that transforms a FLUKA .txt-output file into a .csv-file.
+  This was created to work with (and is currently only compatible to) prompt_gamma_300425_gammas_detected_merged.txt

 ----------PLOTTING SCRIPTS----------
 mgdraw_bxdraw_plotter.py: